 While Bank of America history goes back over 240 years, the company didn’t merge with NationsBank and unveil its recognizable Flagscape logo until 1998.
 In the two decades since, Bank of America has expanded its reach globally, growing to serve half of the households in the U.S.

 As of today, Bank of America serves approximately 67 million individual and business customers in some capacity, whether through their checking and savings accounts, mortgage loans, auto loans or investing experience with Merrill Edge.

 Bank of America also boasts some of the best balance transfer credit cards available today, including cards that help consumers consolidate high-interest debt.
-Some Bank of America balance transfer cards let you secure 0% APR on purchases and balance transfers for up to 18 billing cycles, for balance transfers made in the first 60 days.

 If you’re considering a Bank of America balance transfer card as a means to get out of debt faster, you’ll need to know how to find a card and the steps you’ll take to transfer your balances over.

 Best Bank of America balance transfer cards of 2019